ptraced/latest-useragents/README.md

 - Desktop: Linux/Windows

 # Contributing Guidlines
-- Only Latest iOS Versions That Are Actively Supported
-- Only Latest Android Versions That Are Actively Supported
+- Only Latest Android/iOS/Windows/Linux Versions That Are Actively Supported
 - Only Latest Windows Versions That Are Actively Supported
-- Only Latest Linux Versions That Are Actively Supported
 - Only The Following Browsers (Safari,Chrome,Firefox,Edge,Opera,Samsung)
 - Make sure your APP is fully up to date before PR Request